CRMSB/PAPER_subspace_MESE/README.md

 Subspace_MESE.jl is a Julia package that implements the subspace reconstruction for an accelerated MESE sequence for Bruker scanner (**PV6.0.1**).
-The reconstruction can be performed using MRIReco.jl (or BART for comparison purpose) with 3 temporal basis :
+The reconstruction can be performed using MRIReco.jl (or BART for comparison purpose) with 3 subspaces generated with :
-- using the calibration area
+- a calibration area
-- using an exponential dictionary
+- mono-exponential dictionary
-- using an EPG dictionary
+- EPG dictionary

 ## Julia Installation